Skip to Main Content

 Bottom Line

 Despite fluctuating rates over the years, CDs have once again proven to be a worthy investment in 2024.
-Although the Fed lowered interest rates by 50 basis points in September 2024 — after bringing them to a 23-year high — APYs on competitive CDs remain well above the current rate of inflation.
+Although the Fed has begun lowering interest rates — after bringing them to a 23-year high — APYs on competitive CDs remain well above the current rate of inflation.
 To make the most of high APYs, it’s important for savers to compare top CD options and find the highest rate for their needs.

 * In June 2023, Bankrate updated its methodology that determines the national average CD rates.
 However, the data in this article’s graphs is based on historical data from Bankrate’s previous methodology.